Bernie Sanders on the Minimum Wage

 It’s going to the top!
 The average inflation-adjusted CEO compensation is up 997 percent since 1978.
 Today, the ratio of CEO to average worker compensation is at least 235 percent higher than when it started to skyrocket in 1991 to obscene amounts and continued to rise throughout the decade.

-The study further shows that CEO annual compensation was the only type of compensation that showed any sort of consistency in keeping up with inflation.
+Furthermore, the study shows that CEO annual compensation was the only type of compensation that showed any sort of consistency in keeping up with inflation.
 CEOs now make 296 times what a typical worker earns.

 If I work longer hours, will I make more money?